renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - `onboardingRebaseCheckbox`
 - `requireConfig`

-This means that organizations can change/control default behavior like whether configs are required and how repositories are onboarded.
+This way organizations can change/control the default behavior, like whether configs are required and how repositories are onboarded.

-We disabled `inheritConfig` in the Mend Renovate App to avoid millions of wasted API calls per week.
+We disabled `inheritConfig` in the Mend Renovate App to avoid wasting millions of API calls per week.
-This is because each `404` from the GitHub API for a missing org inherited config counts as a used API call.
+This is because each `404` response from the GitHub API due to a missing org inherited config counts as a used API call.
-A smart/dynamic approach will be added in future so that it can be enabled selectively per-org.
+We will add a smart/dynamic approach in future, so that we can selectively enable `inheritConfig` per organization.

 ## inheritConfigFileName